JoacimWall/Visual-studio-multilingual-extension/README.md

  ## Explanation of functions
  ### Setting the preferred property's for the extension
- You can change settings for the plugin in the MultiLingualExtensionSettings.json file located in the root of the project.
+ You can change settings for the plugin in the MultiLingualExtensionSettings.json file located in the root of the solution folder.
 This file will be created the first time you run any function in the extension if it does not already exist.
  <img width=“150” height="300" src="https://github.com/JoacimWall/Visual-studio-multilingual-extension/blob/main/Images/MultilingualSettingsDialog.png">
 #### MasterLanguageCode
 Master language that is 'en-US' by default.
 This is the language code for the MasterFile and is used in the trnaslation service to specify the input language to be translated.